Read our updated policies and telehealth options to respond to COVID-19

 Heather is passionate about helping individuals and families have a holistic healing process geared toward developing a healthy approach to life and relationships.
 She believes in an individualized treatment planning process.
 She is trained in EMDR as well as other trauma-focused approaches.

-Heather practices out of the Northwoods location.
+Heather practices out of the Northwoods location in-person and via telehealth.

 Samantha earned both a Bachelor of Arts in Psychology as well as a Master of Arts in Clinical Mental Health Counseling from The Ohio State University.
 She uses she/her pronouns.